smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/sp.rst

 1.7. **Last Received Packet Signature**: [**TODO**: check whether it is indeed required]

-1.8. **Packet validation process**: a core task of SimpleIoT/SP main purpose of which is to ensure that a packet is actually received is from an intended communication partner, is not modified by a third party on the way, and its content (unless specified otherwise) is protected from reading by not indented parties.
+1.8. **Packet validation process**: a core task of SimpleIoT/SP.
+Main purpose of the packet validation is to ensure that a packet is actually received is from an intended communication partner, is not modified by a third party on the way, and its content (unless specified otherwise) is protected from reading by not indented parties.
 On the sending side of communication the packet validation process results in encryption and adding authentication data.
 On receiving side a process can logically be divided into two steps:

   * **intra-packet authentication**, which is done using solely packet data such as respective headers, nonces, tags, etc, and not using NLW;
   * **in-sequence authentication**, which is based on comparison of a packet nonce Varying Part with the Nonce Lower Watermark.